Roasted Pork Tenderloin

 Pork Loin vs Pork Tenderloin

 Although pork loin and pork tenderloin might sound pretty much the same, there’s a world of difference in those six extra letters!
-Pork loin is a much thicker cut of meat.
-This means it takes longer to cook and needs more time to marinate before the flavor can really sink in.
+Pork loin roast is a much thicker cut of meat.
+This means it takes longer to cook and needs more time to marinate before the flavor can really sink in, and it’s best for a porchetta recipe or slow cooker pork loin.
 We use pork tenderloin in this recipe because it is quicker, more tender, and fully soaks up the flavors of the glaze.

 • Pork Tenderloin: Don’t substitute other cuts.